krsoninikhil/krsoninikhil.github.io/_posts/2018-12-15-easy-moving-from-vscode-to-emacs.md

     (dumb-jump-mode)
     ```

-9. If you jump back to function call by `C-M-p`.
+9. You can jump back to function call by `C-M-p`.

 10. To find all the references of a function, priviously mentioned
     project-wide search with `projectile` works well for me.